 Modified Accrual Basis of Accounting - Under the modified accrual basis of accounting, revenues are recognized when susceptible to accrual (i.e., when they are "measurable and available").
 "Measurable" means the amount of the transaction can be determined and "available" means collectable within the current period or soon enough thereafter to pay liabilities of the current period.
 Substantially all material revenues are considered to be susceptible to accrual.
 Ad valorem, sales, franchise, and other tax revenues recorded in the General Fund and ad valorem tax revenues recorded in the Debt Service Fund are recognized under the susceptible to accrual concept.
-Licenses and permits, charges for services, fines and forfeitures, and miscellaneous revenues (except earnings on investments) are recorded as revenues when received in cash because they are generally not measurable and available.
+Licenses and permits, charges for services, fines and forfeitures, and miscellaneous revenues (except earnings on investments) are recorded as revenues when received in cash because they are generally not measurable until actually received.
+Investment earnings are recorded as earned since they are measurable and available.
 A sixty-day availability period is used for revenue recognition for all governmental fund revenues.